Our students feel healthy and safe, and enjoy all aspects of school life. We have been recognised for our high quality care and support.

 Our students are taught about how to keep themselves safe and about what to do if they have any concerns.
-We also teach them and display information about local and national charities (e.g. NSPCC) that they can contact for confidential advice.
+Also we teach them and display information about local and national charities (e.g. NSPCC) that they can contact for confidential advice.

-Mrs Shanaz Hussain is the Designated Senior Person for safeguarding.
-We also have a designated lead governor for child protection on the Governing Body.
+Mrs Shanaz Hussain is the Designated Safeguarding Lead, and we have a designated lead governor for child protection on our Governing Body.

 - Blackburn with Darwen’s Local Offer

 - Safe and Responsible Use of ICT Policy

 - Safeguarding Booklet